 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Their huge nests, the largest nests of any North American bird, are typically 5-6 feet wide and 2 feet deep.
+Their huge nests—the largest nests of any North American bird—are typically 5-6 feet wide and 2 feet deep.
 Wintering eagles prefer mature trees along large, open bodies of water for daytime perches.
-At night, large trees in sheltered valleys and ravines are preferred for roosting, and it is not uncommon for eagles to roost in small groups during winter.
+At night, large trees in sheltered valleys and ravines are preferred for roosting, and it is common for eagles to roost in small groups during winter.

 The primary diet for bald eagles is fish, which are taken near the water’s surface.
 Fish are usually carried to a tree or perch and consumed.
 Eagles also take waterfowl, rabbits, squirrels and other small mammals.
 Most eagles consume animals weighing up to one pound.
-Eagles have excellent eyesight and can locate prey up to two miles away.
+Eagles have excellent eyesight and can locate prey up to 2 miles away.

 The bald eagle project was the first endangered species restoration project initiated by Wildlife Diversity staff, in what was then called the Indiana Nongame and Endangered Wildlife Program.